bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="Move all functions into one script file for ease." />
 </p>

-The next thing to do is to apply some of our best practices to this, which would be to create a separate script file because now we got a bunch of JavaScript at the bottom of the page.
+<p>The next thing to do is to apply some of our best practices to this, which would be to
+create a separate script file because now we got a bunch of JavaScript at the bottom of the page.
 It&apos;s probably a good idea to make a new file here and call it script.js.
 And on that file we could take all of our script from the top here, all the way down to the bottom of the script tag here, cut it and stick it on that script tag over there.
 And in fact, I&apos;m going to put in my immediately invoked function here.
 I&apos;m going to have parentheses and in there, I&apos;m going to run a function which has its own parentheses, in its own curly braces and a set of parentheses after that, in a semicolon.
-And then, I&apos;m going to click between the curly braces and move that down and add my
-<b>use strict</b> directive to make sure I didn&apos;t screw up in any of my
-variables and then paste everything here.
+And then, I&apos;m going to click between the curly braces and move that down and add my <b>use strict</b> directive to make sure I didn&apos;t screw up in any of my variables and then paste everything here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 686. change vars to const in javascript (346) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">